MasqueradeOfSilence/breaking-lantern/README.md

 # breaking-lantern
 For Stowaway -- hopefully, I can actually finish this effect before someone else takes it.

+Never mind, someone took it.
+Oh well.
+Just going to go for it anyway.
+I don't have any other choice.

 **STEPS:**
 1) Draw the lantern
 2) Draw the lantern *breaking* like a storyboard